muammar/mkchromecast/README.md

 This will allow you to press <kbd>u</kbd> and <kbd>d</kbd> keys for `volume up` and `volume down` respectively.

-**Note**: you need the module `py-getch` for this option to work.
-You can install it using the `requirements.txt` file shipped in the repository as described above.

 More help
 ---------